Henry B. Eyring

-Henry Bennion Eyring (born May 31, 1933) is an American educational administrator, author, and religious leader.
-He is the first counselor to Dallin H. Oaks in the First Presidency of the Church of Jesus Christ of Latter-day Saints (LDS Church).
-He was also a counselor in the First Presidency to three prior church presidents prior to their death: second counselor to Russell M. Nelson from January 14, 2018 to September 27, 2025; first counselor to Thomas S. Monson from February 3, 2008 to January 2, 2018; second counselor to Gordon B. Hinckley from October 6, 2007 to January 27, 2008.
+Henry Bennion Eyring (born May 31, 1933) is an American religious leader and former educational administrator serving as the first counselor in the First Presidency of the Church of Jesus Christ of Latter-day Saints (LDS Church).
+As the church's second most senior apostle, he is also the President of the Quorum of the Twelve Apostles, with Dieter F. Uchtdorf serving as the quorum's acting president.

+Born in Princeton, New Jersey, Eyring earned a bachelor's degree in physics from the University of Utah in 1955 and later received MBA and DBA degrees from Harvard University.
+He served two years in the U.S. Air Force before beginning a career in academia.
+He was a professor of business at Stanford University from 1962 to 1971, also serving as a Sloan Visiting Fellow at Massachusetts Institute of Technology (MIT).
+He was the president of Ricks College (now Brigham Young University–Idaho) from 1971 to 1977.

-While he has been a general authority of the church, Eyring has also served in the Quorum of the Twelve Apostles, the First Quorum of the Seventy, and the Presiding Bishopric.
-Eyring has served twice as commissioner of the Church Educational System.
-Currently, he is the third most senior apostle among the ranks of the church.
+Eyring has been an LDS Church general authority since 1985.
+He was a counselor in the Presiding Bishopric from 1985 to 1992, then became a member of the First Quorum of the Seventy until he was called to the Quorum of the Twelve Apostles in 1995.
+He served twice as commissioner of the Church Educational System, first from 1980 to 1985 and again from 1992 to 2005.

 Early life

-Eyring was born in Princeton, New Jersey, the second child of Henry Eyring, then a professor at Princeton and later the dean of the graduate school at the University of Utah and president of the American Chemical Society, and his wife, Mildred Bennion.
-His father's sister, Camilla Eyring, married Spencer W. Kimball, making Henry B. the nephew of Kimball, who was the twelfth president of the LDS Church.
+Eyring was born on May 31, 1933, in Princeton, New Jersey, the second child of Henry Eyring, then a professor at Princeton and later the dean of the graduate school at the University of Utah and president of the American Chemical Society, and his wife, Mildred Bennion.
+Eyring's aunt, Camilla Eyring, was the wife of Spencer W. Kimball, the twelfth president of the LDS Church.

 He lived in Princeton until his early teenage years.
 Until the start of World War II, they attended LDS meetings at the branch in New Brunswick, New Jersey, but with the gasoline rationing of the war, they received permission to hold meetings in their home, which often had only the Eyring family.
 As a teenager, Eyring and his family moved to Salt Lake City, where his father took a post at the University of Utah.